cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 ## Search

-Search for Patients that meet supplied query parameters:
+Search for patients who meet supplied query parameters.

     GET /Patient?:parameters

-_Implementation Notes_
+_Notes_

-* The [Patient.animal] modifier element is not supported and will not be returned.
+* The [Patient.animal] modifier element is not supported and not returned.
-* Direct secure email will not be returned.
+* Direct secure email is not returned.
 * If the current user is a patient or patient proxy, a search may be performed without providing any parameters.
-The search will return all patients the current user has been granted access to view.
+The search returns all patients that the current user is granted access to view.

 ### Authorization Types